LachezarTsK/Design-SQL/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------

 One of the methods given for implementation by Leetcode, namely “exp(String name)” - standing for export table with the requested name (this not very descriptive name is given by Leetcode, so it cannot be changed) - requires the return of the table with rows sorted by rowIDs.
-This influence the two approaches to solving<br/> the problem, presented here:
+This influences the two approaches to solving<br/> the problem, presented here:

 - mapping the rowIDs to columns in a Hash Map and sorting the rows when this method is called.
 - mapping the rowIDs to columns in a Sorted Map, so there would be no need to sort the rows when<br/> this method is called.